Sebazzz/sebazzz.github.io/_posts/2020-11-25-how-to-btt-skr-cr6-installation.md

 In this case you will want to flash the touch screen to the [official Creality 1.0.3.6](https://www.creality.com/download) firmware or to the [v1.0.0-a1](https://github.com/CR6Community/CR-6-touchscreen/releases/tag/v1.0.0-a1) community touch screen firmware.
 This is important if you are running the community firmware release 4 or higher or Creality firmware v2.0.0 or higher, because backward incompatible touch screen changes have been made.

 The touch screen is very picky when it comes to accepting firmware updates from an SD card.
-You need a FAT32 formatted SD card with a 4096K sector size.
+You need a FAT32 formatted SD card with a 4096 cluster size.
 Anything else will not work.

 The video below will show the general process of updating the LCD firmware.